zeroc-ice/ice/distribution/src/common/README.DEMOS.txt

   1. Building and running the C++ demos (Visual Studio 2008SP1 or 2010)
   2. Building and running the C++ demos (Visual C++ 2008SP1 or 2010 Express)
-  3. Building and running the C++ demos (C++ Builder 2010)
-  4. Building and running the .NET demos
+  3. Building and running the .NET demos
      - Building the C# demos
      - Building the Visual Basic demos
      - Running .NET demos
      - SSL Notes for the .NET demos
-  5. Building and running the .NET Compact Framework demo
+  4. Building and running the .NET Compact Framework demo
-  6. Building and running the Java demos
+  5. Building and running the Java demos
-  7. Building and running the Android demos
+  6. Building and running the Android demos
-  8. Running the Python demos
+  7. Running the Python demos
-  9. Running the Ruby demos
+  8. Running the Ruby demos
- 10. Building and running the PHP demos
+  9. Building and running the PHP demos

 ======================================================================